mfpekala/Limousine-COOP-Writes/README.md

 - `experiments.h` - Header file including definitions of all shared experiment functions and experiment implementations.
 - `common.cpp` - Helper functions used across various experiments.
 Examples include helper functions to generate data, time reads, perform inserts, etc.
 - `[experiment_name].cpp` - A specific experiment.
-You can investigate the comment at the top of the file to get more detailed information.
+Each experiment has a more detailed description at the top of the file which breaks down its aim, input, and output.

 Important notes about experiments: